 Gold and silver in Egypt are also very cheap.
 One of the most demanded souvenirs in Egypt is the Cartouche.
-The Cartouch is an elongated oval shaped piece with a horizantal line below it.
-The Cartouch is an emblem of kings and pharoahs where they used to write their names on it and carve it on their temples and tombs.
+The Cartouch is an elongated oval-shaped piece with a horizontal line below it.
+The Cartouch is an emblem of kings and pharaohs where they used to write their names on it and carve it on their temples and tombs.
 Nowadays Catrouch can be made with different materials.
 You can ask for your gold or silver cartouch with your name engraved in Hieroglyphic letters.
-These are customised and the shape and size you want and you can combine it with a suitable necklace.
+These are customized and the shape and size you want and you can combine it with a suitable necklace.
 The cartouch can be a gift for both yourself or your beloved ones back home.

 Galabeya and Belly dancing costume

 In Egypt Jalbeya or Galabeya is the main costume of Egyptians.
-Although itis not commenly worn now in cities but in rural areas it is the main costume.
+Although itis not commonly worn now in cities but in rural areas, it is the main costume.
 Men version of galabeya is wide and wide sleeves while women galabeya is embellished with bright colors and is tailored tight.
 Many people are fascinated with oriental dance and if you are looking for a belly dance costume then Egypt is the right place.
-A wide variety of different shapes, materials and colors are available.
+A wide variety of different shapes, materials, and colors are available.

 Figures of Egyptian gods and pharaohs

 Figurines of gods and pharaohs are classic tourist souvenirs from Egypt.
 Often the gods are depicted in the form of animal figures.
 Especially popular are the busts of the pharaohs and sarcophagi with the pharaohs.